edjdigital/.github/profile/README.md

 # Even7

-Welcome to the official GitHub repository of **Even7**, a leading provider of payment and iGaming solutions based in Londrina, PR, Brazil.
+Welcome to the official GitHub repository of **Even7 Tecnologia**, a leading provider of payment and iGaming solutions based in Londrina, PR, Brazil.

 ## About Us